-"Appropriate attire depends on the Quast industry and company in which you will be interviewing, the geographic location and time of year."
+"Appropriate attire depends on the industry and company in which you will be interviewing, the geographic location and time of year."

-such as black, gray or navy, paired with light, solid-colored shirts are a safe choice."
+"Suits in conservative colors, such as black, gray or navy, paired with light, solid-colored shirts are a safe choice."